nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 The route can be any route, and not constrained to a dm+d route for the medication.
 Separate products are different MedicationStatements in Primary Care if the same product have multiple route options then the routes go in the FHIR element <b>MedicationStatement.dosage.text</b>.
 When using routes outside the stated ValueSet, then use FHIR element <b>MedicationStatement.dosage.text</b>.

 ## MedicationStatement.dosage.site ##
 Constraint: As per the FHIR ValueSet <a href="http://hl7.org/fhir/stu3/valueset-approach-site-codes.html">approach-site-codes</a>.
 Site may have similar content as Route - There may be some overlap with Route (e.g. intra ocular left eye).
-If no code then use the FHIR element <b>MedicationStatement.dosage.text</b>
+If no code, then use the FHIR element <b>MedicationStatement.dosage.text</b>

 ## MedicationStatement.dosage.method ##
 This <b>MUST NOT</b> be used in Transfer of Care, carry in the FHIR element <b>Composition.section.text</b> use the FHIR <b>MedicationStatement.dosage.text</b>
-"Short term this should be deprecated to a text string & concatenated with the dose direction (above)
+Short term this should be deprecated to a text string & concatenated with the dose direction (above).

 ## MedicationStatement.dosage.timing ##

-**MUST NOT** be used in Transfer of Care, but is captured as part of the <FHIR element <b>MedicationStatement.dosage.additionalInstruction</b> string.
+**MUST NOT** be used in Transfer of Care, but is captured as part of the FHIR element <b>MedicationStatement.dosage.additionalInstruction</b> string.

 ## MedicationStatement.dosage.text ##
 A single plain text phrase describing the entire medication dosage and administration directions, including dose quantity and medication frequency. e.g. "1 tablet at night" or "20mg at 10pm" This is the form of dosage direction text normally available from UK GP systems.